 Though Lymphedema isn't generally life-threatening, it's a chronic condition.
 The condition usually develops gradually with symptoms consisting of tingling or numbness, aching and heavy feeling, decreased flexibility and/or a tightness in the hand, arm, chest, breast, or underarm areas.
 Controlling swelling and preventing infection in the swollen areas is essential to health and wellness.

-HOW CAN PHOTOBIOMODULATION/LASER THERAPY TREAT LYMPHEDEMA?
+HOW CAN LIGHT THERAPY BENEFIT LYMPHEDEMA?